ifelove/alx-system_engineering-devops/0x00-shell_basics/README.md

 file /tmp/iamafile show the type of the file

 In -s /bin/ls _ls_ create a symbolic to /bin/ls,the symbolic is named _ls_

+cp -u *.html ../ to copy and update all html file in current directory and update it in the parent directory